CV

 Technical Manager

-ETG held contracts with several High Street computer retailers, and a number of Far East manufactures including, Dixons, Currys, PC world, Taxan, PC Chips and MAG.
 My role as Technical Manager was responsibility for the day to day operation of the service function.
 In addition I developed test and repair techniques, and trained engineers in these methods.

 1995-1998 Norsk Data, Newbury, Berks